Salam4nder/identity/README.md

 ## TODO
+* Examples.
 * TLS setup.
 * Email sending implementation.
+For now a no-op stdout logger faker is used.
 * Complete remaining unit tests.
-* oauth2 support.
+* more auth strategies.